colebh03/jasper-green-operations/README.md

 **Customer → Property → Service → Crew → Payment → Invoice**

-A customer can own multiple properties.
-Each property stores its own service information and standard rate.
-Employees are assigned to crews, crews complete service work, and completed services connect operational activity with customer payments and invoice generation.
+A customer can own multiple properties, and each property stores its own contracted service fee.
+Employees are assigned to crews, with each crew consisting of a foreman and two additional members.
+Service records connect a customer, property, crew, date, and service fee, while payments are recorded against completed services and can then be used to generate customer invoices.

-The application uses those relationships to support workflows across the system rather than treating each database table as an isolated record.
+The goal of this structure was to make the application behave like a connected business system rather than treating each database entity as an isolated record.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>